verana-labs/verifiable-trust-vpr-spec/spec.md

 - If validator `Participant` is not valid anymore, applicant MUST perform a new onboarding process with another validator.
 - Renewal does not allow changing the `participant.validation_fees`, `participant.issuance_fees`, `participant.verification_fees`.
 To change these values, applicant MUST start a new onboarding process.
 - if `applicant_participant` is revoked, slashed, or repaid, method MUST fail.
+- if `corporation` has an unrepaid ecosystem slash in the ecosystem of the related schema, or an unrepaid network slash, method MUST fail (see [MOD-PP-MSG-2-2-4](#mod-pp-msg-2-2-4-renew-participant-op-unrepaid-slash-checks)).

 ##### [MOD-PP-MSG-2-1] Renew Participant OP parameters